This is the bird of a lifetime, maybe bird of the century: a young Pennsylvania hunter just sealed the deal on the third largest tom ever.

-With the longest beard being 10 inches long, the total of the 13 beard lengths together was a whopping and incredible length of 78.975 inches long.
+With the longest beard being 10 inches long, the total of the 13 beard lengths together was a whopping 78.975 inches long.
 Think about that for a second... most hunters don't even get there with eight birds!

-So, a bird this size, where does it fall in the record books?
+So where does a bird this size fall in the record books?
 Well, it is officially scored and placed in the NWTF records now and is currently sitting at #3 for all time in the Eastern species category as you can see here.
 The scoring sheet breakdown is pictured below.

 Which brings us to the hunt.
 Three days before his 12th birthday, Tyler's father Rodney woke him up bright an early to head to the woods with his Mossberg 500 Bantam 20 gauge, but little did they know they would come back with the best early birthday present ever.

 After a wild misty morning underneath an overcast sky, Tyler and Rodney pulled off a hunt they will never forget with a trophy of a lifetime.
 But that didn't happen until after a few mistakes, a missed tom, and a few learned turkey lessons for the young man.
 But lucky for him, the missed bird early on in the morning and the few mistakes was what allowed him to get a crack at this one.

 Funny thing is though, neither Tyler nor his father quite new what they had when Tyler pulled the trigger.
 With the bird flopping, Rodney encouraged Tyler to take another shot and finish the bird off.
 After walking up and seeing the bird, it was then when Rodney knew they had a great tom down.